iamshimantadas/regexbot/readme.md

 # Plugin Name

 This plugin provides several custom hooks for managing queries, settings, and CSV data in a WordPress environment.
 Below is a detailed description of each hook and its functionality.

-## ⚠️ Warning
-**Please note:** This plugin at it's beat stage.
-So it can breaks into your wordpress theme.
-Some of the most popular WordPress themes are Astra, Divi, OceanWP, GeneratePress, Neve, Hestia, Avada, Sydney, Zakra, and Twenty Twenty-One etc. could works with it perfectly along with your custom theme too!
+Some of the most popular WordPress themes like Astra, Divi, OceanWP, GeneratePress, Neve, Hestia, Avada, Sydney, Zakra, and Twenty Twenty-One etc. could works with it perfectly along with your custom theme too!

 ## Hooks Overview